The Top 10 Things I learned In My First 30 Years Of Life: #5 - 1

 3. Life change happens through relationships

-I would say I am old and experienced enough to make some observations of what I have seen in life about change.
-I am not saying it is not possible, but I would argue that way too many people believe that life change happens through mountain top experiences.
-We go to camps, conferences, and other massive venues so we can “feel” closer to God and just enjoy all of the emotional highs that come with it.
+I would say I am old and experienced enough to make some observations about what I have seen in life about change.
+I am not saying it’s impossible, but I would argue that way too many people believe that life change happens through mountaintop experiences.
+We go to camps, conferences, and other massive venues so we can “feel” closer to God and enjoy all of the emotional highs that come with it.

 But the problem is that those emotional highs might serve us well on Saturday night, but have you ever noticed how it fails you on Sunday morning?
-I have seen young people on Saturday night, singing with their hands raised as high as they could go and that is great but on Sunday morning, they decided to sleep in instead of going early to church to set up chairs.
-They decided to watch football instead of going to youth group.
-Now this is not a guilt trip and we serve a gracious God Who thankfully doesn’t keep score.
+I have seen young people on Saturday night, singing with their hands raised as high as they could go, and that is great, but on Sunday morning, they decided to sleep in instead of going early to church to set up chairs.
+They decided to watch football instead of going to youth groups.
+Now, this is not a guilt trip, and we serve a gracious God Who, thankfully, doesn’t keep score.
 But my point is that we tend as people to worship God on top of the mountains but seem to lose our way in the valleys.

-When this is practiced over time consistently, people will not be exhausted, they will be changed…forever.
+When this is practiced consistently over time, people will not be exhausted; they will be changed…forever.
 Life change happens through relationships.
+Listen.
+Learn.
+Love.
+Lead.

 2. Keep your heart on your sleeve

 C.S.
 Lewis says that “love is vulnerable.”
-It wears it’s heart on its sleeve so the people around you can feel it, see it, touch it and bless it.
-If you don’t want to love others than hide it, as Lewis puts “deep inside the casket of your own selfishness.”
-But if you want to experience some of the greatest fulfillment in life, I urge to continually give your heart to others.
+It wears its heart on its sleeve so the people around you can feel it, see it, touch it, and bless it.
+If you don’t want to love others, then hide it, as Lewis puts “deep inside the casket of your own selfishness.”
+But if you want to experience some of the greatest fulfillment in life, I urge you to continually give your heart to others.
 Inspire them, love them.
-To conclude this point allow me to share one of my favorite poems by Mother Teresa who knew a thing or two about loving others.
+To conclude this point, allow me to share one of my favorite poems by Mother Teresa, who knew a thing or two about loving others.

 “People are often unreasonable, irrational, and self-centered.
 Forgive them anyway.